CSI-Research-Community/Practical-AI-Hub/README.md

 - If you are having problems installing something (especially Deep Learning tools and frameworks) then sometimes just trying the different methods for installation can work for some reason

+- Always go for the .deb file and avoid .run files if you're using ubuntu

+- It is always a good idea NOT to use the '-y' flag and instead check everything that will be modified during an installation

+- Sometimes you just have to install all the dependencies manually (or write a script full of try-catches and if-elses) when you have conflicts with previous installations or other packages

 [Papers with code]: https://paperswithcode.com/
 [associated github repositories]: https://github.com/paperswithcode